pptestpptest/Nodes/Customization/RxSwift.md

 # Using RxSwift with Nodes

-While Nodes is configured by default for [Combine](https://developer.apple.com/documentation/combine), other reactive frameworks such [RxSwift](https://github.com/ReactiveX/RxSwift) require custom configuration and setup.
+While Nodes is configured by default for [Combine](https://developer.apple.com/documentation/combine), other reactive frameworks such as [RxSwift](https://github.com/ReactiveX/RxSwift) require custom configuration and setup.

 ## Configure the Xcode Templates Generator